What Is Motion Blur Reduction? (ULMB, LightBoost, BenQ Blur Reduction, Ultra Low Motion Blur)

 Note that this method only works if your GPU can maintain a steady frame rate that’s close to your refresh rate.
 So, if you can’t maintain 144FPS, lower your refresh rate to 120Hz.

-In fact, backlight strobing will work best at a lower refresh rate than your monitor’s maximum refresh rate (120Hz strobing on a 144Hz monitor, 144Hz strobing on a 240Hz monitor, etc).
+In fact, backlight strobing will usually work best at a lower refresh rate than your monitor’s maximum refresh rate (120Hz strobing on a 144Hz monitor, 144Hz strobing on a 240Hz monitor, etc).

 Another downside to using MBR (besides not being able to use VRR on most monitors) is the reduced picture brightness.